Jun in his personal studio, 2004

 There is always an exchange, and even if we’re not talking Nujabes.

 We can see a show in Seoul, right after the release of Modal Soul, where Jun himself is playing a flute.
-Jun says the following in the clip:
+Jun says the following:

 If anybody knows, I came to Korea one time to DJ, but at that time you probably did not know me, and at that time I was maybe just with my first band with two or three people; [we were] mainly tourists to sight see the world or something, so I was just… I am just an ordinary guy.”